 Gadsden State's testing center on the East Broad campus in Gadsden is an approved test site for ASE test administration.
-After you complete the registration process through ASE (see information below), please contact our testing center to schedule an appointment.
-You will be required to show a current photo ID upon your arrival for testing and you must also have your ASE Registration ID# which is listed at the upper left side of your test registration confirmation.
+ASE tests are administered on an as-needed basis.
+Please contact the Gadsden State testing center before registration and scheduling for testing availability.
+You may then complete the registration and scheduling process through ASE (see information below), You will be required to show a current photo ID upon your arrival for testing and you must also have your ASE Registration ID# which is listed at the upper left side of your test registration confirmation.
 Please also review Testing Requirements at the bottom of this webpage.

-CLICK ASE TO REGISTER AND MAKE PAYMENT FOR YOUR CERTIFICATION TESTS.
-Then, contact Gadsden State’s Testing Services at email@example.com to schedule an appointment, or call 256-549-8497.
-Testing takes place at the One Stop Center in Room 132 located at 424 Cardinal Dr., Gadsden.
+VISIT ASE TO REGISTER, SCHEDULE AND MAKE PAYMENT FOR YOUR CERTIFICATION TESTS.
+You may contact Gadsden State’s Testing Services at email@example.com or call 256-439-6819.
+Testing is administered at the One Stop Center in Room 132 located at 424 E. Cardinal Dr., Gadsden.

 Each Gadsden State test center strives to provide a comfortable and accommodative testing environment.
 Students who wish to request testing accommodations based on a documented disability must contact Pam Clough, ADA coordinator, at 256-549-8462 or firstname.lastname@example.org.
 Testing Services staff will work in good faith to meet the needs of all students and community members requiring accommodative testing services.